 provided that the consolidation does not jeopardize the comparability.

-Types of the transfer pricing documentation
+Updates and modification of the documentation

 Documentation of low value-adding intra-group services